Kluvens/python_learning_notebook/README.md

     print("something")
 ```
 ## Python Lists
+- lists are sequential containers of memory.
+- Values are referenced by their integer index that represents their location in an order.
 - List items are ordered, changeable, and allow duplicate values.
 - List items can be of any data type.